hansama0902/Homework-5_-MiningMonitorWidget/README.md

 ## How it works

 The widget listens for changes in a connected status input.
 When the user changes the selected statuses, the widget updates the summary chart, table, and stats.
 The data must be preloaded and passed in through the `machines` option.
-Using Inputs.bind allows the widget to synchronize its internal state with external controls.
+Using ReactiveWidget with Inputs.bind() allows the widget to synchronize its internal state (value) with external controls such as checkboxes or sliders.
 This setup creates a flexible, reactive, and user-friendly monitoring panel for dashboard applications.

 1. A summary chart that shows the proportion of each status.